-British Pie Week is upon us once again (4-10 March 2013), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
-We couldn’t possibly be pedantic about pie, so whether it’s encased in pastry or topped with mash - if we cleared our plates, it made the cut.
+British Pie Week is upon us once again (6-12 March 2017), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
+While some foodies are pedantic about pies, for us whether it was encased in pastry or topped with mash, if we cleared our plates, then it made the cut.

 The original Manze’s pie and mash shop was founded here on Tower Bridge Road in 1903 and is still doing a roaring trade today.
 All pies are made from scratch on site, starting with the beef which is minced using only prime cuts.
 As for the liquor, apparently it includes a ‘special secret ingredient’ which they’re not about to divulge now.
 We love the Manze website, which bigs up the fact that Jim Davidson is a regular and boldly states that, ‘It is also said that David Beckham eats here when he is in England.’
 Well you can’t blame a joint for trying.

-Despite the hoards of Soho restaurants to come after it, the deliciously-over-the-top Bob Bob Ricard will never be out of vogue because its far too fabulous to gave a damn about anything so transitory as fashion.
+Despite the hordes of Soho restaurants to come after it, the deliciously-over-the-top Bob Bob Ricard will never be out of vogue.
 Only they would take something as down-to-earth as a pie and elevate it to decadent heights by cooking the filling in champagne, topping it with a pretty patterned crust, then serving it with truffle gravy.
 Even better (if you're a vegetarian), they also do a Sauternes and truffle humble pie made with mushrooms, pecorino, lee, black truffle, pearl barley and champagne - yours for £18.50.
 And this - this is their fish pie.